 where X_i represents the vector of variables for ISO 14001 and Responsible Care certification (BASIC, SIZE, ISO9, STOCK, DISTANCE, EXPORT, REGION, SEVESO, ENVPROB, RISKS); $\beta_1 - \beta{10}$ are slope coefficients to be estimated, and α and μ are the intercept and the disturbance term, respectively.
 The interpretation of the latent variable in this kind of model is typically that of an overall net gain (or profit) originating from certification (that is, the perceived difference between profit under certification and profit without certification).
 Of course, profit here has to be taken in a very broad sense.
 When this latent variable is positive, certification gains outweigh losses due to certification.
-The model of firms' certification, ISO14 and RC, as the dependent variables Y_i :
+The model of firms' certification choice is stated as a discrete-choice model, with the dummy variables indicating certification, ISO14 and RC, as the dependent variables Y_i :

-$$Y_i = 1 \quad if \quad Y_i^ > 0, Y_i = 0 \quad otherwise.$$ (2)
+$$Y_i = 1$$

+if $Y_i^ > 0$,

+$Y_i = 0$ otherwise.
+(2)